najirod02/recruiting-sw-telemetry/readme.md

 ## Bugs

-Bug in fake_receiver.c (method: int can_receive(char message[MAX_CAN_MESSAGE_SIZE]);
+Bug when retrieving the message from the method "can_receive" in fake_receiver.c.
-) where, in some cases, the function doesn't put the end line char after saving the chars of the current line read from the can file.
+The function returns the correct message but when it is wrote in the log file, the file contains the message with a non-printable character, SOH (start of heading).
-It leads, when printing and saving the line in the log file, to see a string with also garbage characters.
+This bug is costant at the 4th iteration of reading if kept the same candumbp.log file contained in bin folder.